 (Or listen to my podcast).

-I know it may sound weird to some people, but during the COVID-19 situation, I finally felt less different than others.
-I am not sure about you, but quarantaine wasn’t that hard for me because I already knew how it felt to be at home all the time, dealing with my concussion symptoms / head injury.
+I know it may sound weird to some people, but during the COVID situation, I finally felt less different than others.
+I am not sure about you, but the quarantine wasn’t that hard for me because I already knew how it felt to be at home all the time.
 To not go to restaurants or parties or hang out until late in the evening.
+During Covid, this was the case for everyone and not only for people with a brain injury.

 People Around Me Were Complaining About the Restrictions